gabrielaAlv1/Hotel-System/README.md

 <br />LO5.
 Explain the relationship between object-oriented inheritance (code-sharing and overriding) and subtyping (the idea of a subtype being usable in a context that expects the supertype).
 <br />Object oriented inheritance and subtyping goes hand by hand.
 Subtyping refers to compatibility of interfaces.
 Inheritance refers to reuse of implementation.
+<br />LO7.
+Define and use iterators and other operations on aggregates, including operations that take functions as arguments.